mtlynch/mtlynch.io/content/retrospectives/2020/04/index.md

 | RapidAPI Earnings  | $2.27         | $3.67      | <font color="green">+$1.40 (+62%)</font>     |
 | **Total Earnings** | **$2.27**     | **$3.67**  | **<font color="green">+$1.40 (+62%)</font>** |

-Zestful remains quiet.
-My one [enterprise client](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) decided not to renew.
+Zestful remains quiet with a handful of occasional pay-as-you-go users.

+My one [enterprise client](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) was up for a plan renewal in early March, but they decided to cancel.
+I expected it because it seemed from the beginning that they needed the enterprise to process their existing corpus of ingredients, and their ongoing needs wouldn't be as significant.
+I asked when they canceled if there was anything they felt was missing from Zestful or needed improvement, but they never responded.

 ## Wrap up

 ### What got done?

-* Created a minimum viable product of the [Portfolio Rebalancer](https://assetrebalancer.com)
+* Created a minimum viable product of the [Portfolio Rebalancer](https://assetrebalancer.com).
 * Presented my talk at NERD Summit: ["How I Used Python to Steal Money"](https://decks.mtlynch.io/nerds-2020/#/)
   * There's a [recording](https://youtu.be/W05vGbi8B4A), but the audio quality is pretty bad.
+* Updated my blog newsletter so that subscribers can choose what type of updates to receive.
+  * If you're on my [mailing list](#subscribe-form), you'll see a link at the bottom of each email.

 ### Lessons learned

-* If I print promotional cards, the cards should
+* Promotional cards need to be as self-explanatory as possible
   * The cards I printed said, "Win fabulous cash prizes" but I think it would have been better to say something more specific like, "Every photo enters you into a drawing to win the $200 cash prize."
+  * I shouldn't have relied on users to visit the website to learn the specifics.
 * When you advertise on physical media like cards or flyers, use unique URLs for each type of media.
-  * I realized this by mistake.
+  * I discovered this by mistake.
-  * The URL for the scavenger hunt was wanderjest.com/scavenger-hunt, so I created the alias wanderjest.com/hunt to save flyer space.
-I later realized the unique URL allowed me to see how many people visited the URL from the flyer.
+  * The URL for the scavenger hunt was [wanderjest.com/scavenger-hunt](wanderjest.com/scavenger-hunt), so I created the alias [wanderjest.com/hunt](wanderjest.com/hunt) to save flyer space.
+  * I later realized the unique URL allowed me to see how many people visited the URL from the flyer and track the flyer's effectiveness (or lack thereof).

 ### Goals for next month

 * Conduct five customer interviews for the portfolio rebalancer.
-* Decide whether to pursue the portfolio rebalancer or switch projects.
+* Implement customer payments for the portfolio rebalancer and either hide or limit the free version.
 * Publish one new blog post.